- 1.99% MER rate for bisf houses

 - £289 valuation fee for BISF House Mortgage

-- No lender fees for British iron and steel property
+- No lender’s fees for British iron and steel property

-- There are no broker fees for non-traditional construction type houses
+- No broker’s fees for non-traditional construction-type houses

 - Lender not available on the usual comparison sites

-- All non-standard construction properties considered for mortgage and equity release
+- All non-standard construction properties are considered for mortgage and equity release

 - Includes BISF construction house cladding property